Analysis | Even with omicron, coronavirus vaccines have been enormously effective

 The difference?
 Vaccinations.

-You will likely not be surprised to hear this, but it still bears repeating.
+You will probably not be surprised to hear this, but it still bears repeating.
 Hong Kong not only is less robustly vaccinated than other countries, Burn-Murdoch pointed out, but it’s also seen a lower rate of vaccination among older residents — those most at risk — and has heavily relied on the non-mRNA vaccine developed by the Chinese government.
 The combination of those factors has been devastating.

 Burn-Murdoch’s analysis offers an interesting way of considering the utility of vaccines around the world.
-In Hong Kong during the period indicated in the above data, nearly 5 percent of those who contracted the virus died from it, a remarkably high fatality rate.
+In Hong Kong during the period indicated in the above data, nearly 5 percent of those who contracted the virus died of it, a remarkably high fatality rate.
 If we consider the period after the emergence of the highly contagious omicron variant, we can generate that same value for a range of countries (using figures compiled by Our World in Data).

-A pattern emerges: places that saw more deaths relative to case totals were almost uniformly places with lower vaccination rates.
-On the graph below, circles (scaled to the number of deaths since mid-December) at top-left have higher fatality and lower vaccination rates.
-At bottom right, higher vaccination and lower fatality.
+A pattern emerges: Places that saw more deaths relative to case totals were almost uniformly places with lower vaccination rates.
+On the graph below, circles (scaled to the number of deaths since mid-December) toward the top left have higher fatality and lower vaccination rates.
+At the bottom right, higher vaccination and lower fatality.

 The United States is indicated, as is the range of values represented by each of the states and D.C.
 Using The Washington Post’s compiled data, we can create a similar graph just within that boxed range.